sreedeepEK/database-chatbot/README.md

 ## MySQL Python Chatbot with Mistral AI

-The chatbot works by taking a user's natural language query, converting it into a SQL query using Mistral-7B-v0.1 model, executing the query on a SQL database, and then presenting the results back to the user in natural language.
+The chatbot works by taking a user's natural language query, converting it into a SQL query using Mistral-7B-v0.1 model, executing the query on a SQL database, and then returns the results back to the user in natural language.
 This process involves several steps of data processing and interaction with the Mistral API and a SQL database, all seamlessly integrated into a Streamlit application.

 ![](https://github.com/sreedeepEK/SQLChatBot/blob/main/example.png)